 #!/bin/sh echo "[+] Installing Xfce, this will take a while" apt-get update apt-get dist-upgrade -y apt-get install -y kali-desktop-xfce xrdp echo "[+] Configuring XRDP to listen to port 3390 (but not starting the service)..." sed -i 's/port=3389/port=3390/g' /etc/xrdp/xrdp.ini

 To use the script we do the following:

 kali@kali:~$ wget https://gitlab.com/kalilinux/build-scripts/kali-wsl-chroot/-/raw/master/xfce4.sh kali@kali:~$ kali@kali:~$ chmod +x xfce4.sh kali@kali:~$ kali@kali:~$ sudo ./xfce4.sh kali@kali:~$

 Setting this up manually will provide more control over what configuration is done, but also will take a bit longer.
-After you set up Xfce and RDP, you need to start the service and connect.
-To start the service you will need to run the following:
+If you are not using WSL, after you set up Xfce and RDP, you need to start the service and connect.

 kali@kali:~$ sudo systemctl enable xrdp --now kali@kali:~$

 If you are using WSL, dbus-x11 needs to be installed next for xrdp and xfce to connect.